 The Institute publishes Thought Leadership Briefs and Working Papers based on the research projects' findings.

-Latest Working Paper about the Belt and Road Initiative: Countries’ Perceptions of China’s Belt and Road Initiative: A Big Data Analysis by Alicia Garcia HERRERO, Jianwei XU (Beijing Normal University).
+The latest Working Paper about the Belt and Road Initiative: Countries’ Perceptions of China’s Belt and Road Initiative: A Big Data Analysis by Alicia Garcia HERRERO, Jianwei XU (Beijing Normal University).

 Please visit this page for a comprehensive and reverse chrologocial list of the Institute's activites under the Belt and Road program.